andrew/ultimate-awesome/README.md

 - [awesome-ml-character](https://github.com/vincentbonnetcg-zz/awesome-ml-character) - A collection of papers about characters generation with machine learning.
 - [awesome-web3](https://github.com/yosriady/awesome-web3) - A curated list of awesome Web3 tools, books, courses, and more.
 Launch and learn on web3 faster!.
 - [awesome-alephium](https://github.com/alephium/awesome-alephium) - Awesome contributions from the community.
-- [awesome-discord](https://github.com/alfg/awesome-discord) - :video_game: All Things Discord.
 - [awesome-minecraft](https://github.com/arkflame/awesome-minecraft) - ⛏️  Useful Minecraft tools and resources.
 - [awesome-hackbright](https://github.com/atrnh/awesome-hackbright) - 👩🏼‍💻 A list of libraries, resources, tools, and more, curated by Hackbright Academy engineers.
-- [awesome-user-testing](https://github.com/augbog/awesome-user-testing) - A curated list of useful links and packages that help with user testing or AB testing in different environments.
 - [awesome-cpp20](https://github.com/coderonion/awesome-cpp20) - This repository lists some awesome public projects about C++20, C++23, C++26 and beyond.
 - [awesome-list](https://github.com/cometkim/awesome-list) - My personal awesome list based on GitHub stars.
 - [fucking-awesome-chrome-devtools](https://github.com/correia-jpv/fucking-awesome-chrome-devtools) - Awesome tooling and resources in the Chrome DevTools & DevTools Protocol ecosystem.
 With repository stars⭐ and forks🍴.